Tuesday Weld: 20th Century Fox

 Weld's performance in Rally 'Round the Flag, Boys! impressed executives at Fox, who signed her to a long-term contract.
 They cast her in the CBS television series The Many Loves of Dobie Gillis, with a salary of $35,000 for one year.
 Weld played Thalia Menninger, the love interest of Dobie Gillis (played by Dwayne Hickman), whose rivals for Thalia's affection included Milton Armitage (played by Warren Beatty).
 Although Weld was a cast member for only one season, the show created considerable national publicity for her, and she was named a co-winner of a "Most Promising Newcomer" award at the Golden Globe Awards.

-At Columbia, she had a leading role in a teen film, Because They're Young (1960), starring Dick Clark.
+At Columbia, Weld had a leading role in the teen film Because They're Young (1960), starring Dick Clark.
 She was second billed in Sex Kittens Go to College (1960) made by Albert Zugsmith at Allied Artists.
 She made a second film for Zugsmith, The Private Lives of Adam and Eve, made in 1959 but not released for two years.

 She guest starred on The Red Skelton Hour in "Appleby: The Big Producer" (1959) and on 77 Sunset Strip (1959) and The Millionaire (1960).

 At Fox, she played Joy, a free-spirited university student in High Time, starring Bing Crosby and Fabian Forte.
 She sang a love song to Fabian in the season opener of NBC's The Dinah Shore Chevy Show on October 9, 1960.
 Four weeks later, on November 13, Weld returned to the network as a guest star in NBC's The Tab Hunter Show.
 She guested in "The Mormons" for Zane Grey Theatre (1960).

 For Fox, Weld had a supporting role in the sequel Return to Peyton Place (1961), in the part played by Hope Lange in the original.
 Her portrayal of an incest victim was well received, but the film was less successful than its predecessor.
 She supported Elvis Presley in Wild in the Country (1962), along with Lange.
 Weld had an off-screen romance with Presley.

 Fox also used her as a guest star on Follow the Sun ("The Highest Wall") and Adventures in Paradise ("The Velvet Trap").
 On November 12, 1961, she played a singer, Cherie, in the seventh episode of ABC's television series Bus Stop, produced by Fox, with Marilyn Maxwell and Gary Lockwood.
 It was an adaptation of the play by William Inge, with Weld in the role originated on screen by Marilyn Monroe.